 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-A Promissory Note, also sometimes called an IOU, is essentially a enforceable promise to pay back a loan or debt in which borrower of money (most often just called the "Borrower") agrees to repay a lender (the "Lender").
+A Promissory Note, also sometimes called an IOU, is essentially an enforceable promise to pay back a loan or debt in which the borrower of money (the "Borrower") agrees to repay a lender (the "Lender").
 A Promissory Note is different than a loan agreement because it only binds one party - the Borrower - to actions (such as payment) or consequences (such as if the Borrower doesn't pay), but it doesn't bind the Lender to anything.
 In fact, Lenders don't even sign Promissory Notes - only Borrowers do.

 Often, Promissory Notes are used in place of more formal loans agreements when the loan is being made informally between friends or family members.
 Promissory Notes can even sometimes be used between very small businesses.
 When more formal loans are made between bigger businesses or banks, for example, that is when loan agreements are used.

 This document can be used in any situation where an individual or business is borrowing money from another individual or business but is best used in situations where money is being loaned somewhat informally, between family or friends.
 This is because the Promissory Note is only signed by one party, the Borrower, and it does not bind both parties to an agreement.